jgj

 On-campus resources

-There are a variety of on-campus resources focused on supporting undocumented and DACA-mented students including DREAMzone office hours, Support Circles, and the student-led Undocumented Students for Education Equity.
+There are a variety of on-campus resources focused on supporting DACA and other undocumented students, and students with families of mixed immigration status, including DREAMzone office hours, Support Circles, and group coaching in partnership with ASU Counseling and the Student Success Center.

 laura